datainsightio/home/README.md

 Automation: Software or Hardware (Robotics) that can automate tasks making the human worker much more productive.

-DeFi: Companies looking to re-write the playbook on capital markets through decentralised finance.
+DeFi: Companies looking to re-write the playbook on capital markets through decentralised finance or developing new forms of organisation co-ordination through DAOs.

 AI: Use of machine learning ('narrow AI') to develop new or enhance existing B2B offerings.